 Caused by impurities in the fiber such as hydroxyl ions, the loss of power in the optical fiber from the conversion of optical power to heat.

-Angle the half-angle of the cone within which incident light is totally internally reflected by the fiber core.
-It is equal to arcsin (NA).
+The half angle of the cone where incident light is internally reflected by the fiber core.
+This is equal to Sin-1.

 Active Branching Devices

-A device which converts an optical input into two or more optical outputs with gain or regeneration.
+An instrument that converts an optical input into two or more outputs with gain or innovation.

 A general term indicating a decrease in power from one point to another.
 In optical fibers, it is measured in decibels per kilometer at a specified wavelength.